 WELCOME to the Program on Constitutionalism and Democracy (PCD) at the University of Virginia.

 Our mission is to promote scholarship and undergraduate teaching that are informed by political theory and by the political science of the American Founding.
-Since its founding in 2006 by Professor of Politics James W. Ceaser, PCD has sought to revive the spirit and intent of Thomas Jefferson and James Madison’s “Rockfish Gap Report” (1818), which recommends a curriculum of political studies for higher education that is designed to foster an enlightened body of citizens for a liberal democracy.
+Since its founding in 2006 by Professor of Politics James W. Ceaser, PCD has sought to revive the spirit and intent of Thomas Jefferson and James Madison's "Rockfish Gap Report" (1818), which recommends a curriculum of political studies for higher education that is designed to foster an enlightened body of citizens for a liberal democracy.
 We regularly offer two undergraduate courses, open to all students in the University: American Political Tradition, and American Political Economy.
-Approximately 900-1000 students have enrolled in the program’s landmark American Political Tradition course since it was first offered in 2006 (watch a video description here), and American Political Economy was added in 2014.
-Both courses are given every semester and take place in a seminar setting limited to 20 students.
-Emphasis is placed on the close reading and discussion of important texts and documents.
+Over 1000 students have enrolled in the program’s landmark American Political Tradition course since it was first offered in 2006, and several hundred have taken American Political Economy since it was added in 2014.
+Both courses are offered every semester and take place in a small seminar setting.
+Their emphasis is on close-reading and discussion of important texts and documents.

 Since its inception, PCD has made a significant effort to disseminate the courses developed under its auspices.
-The program’s inaugural year (2006-2007) was funded in large part by a curriculum development grant from the National Endowment for the Humanities, which encouraged dissemination of sponsored curricula.
-Versions of the program’s American Political Tradition course have been offered or are planned at a number of colleges and universities, including Emory University, Middlebury College, Boise State University, the University of Montana, the University of Dallas, Louisiana Tech University, Christopher Newport University, and the City University of New York.
+The program’s inaugural year (2006-2007) was funded in large part by a curriculum development grant from the National Endowment for the Humanities, which encouraged the sharing of sponsored curricula.
+Versions of the program’s American Political Tradition course have been offered at a number of colleges and universities, including Emory University, Middlebury College, Boise State University, the University of Montana, the University of Houston, Louisiana Tech University, Christopher Newport University, and the City University of New York.
 We hope that the American Political Economy course will prove an equally attractive model for undergraduate education.